saicharan876/Hexadecimal-Keypad-Scanner-and-Encoder/README.md

-# Hex Keypad Encoder – Verilog Implementation
+# Hexa Keypad Encoder – Verilog Implementation

 This repository contains a Verilog-based design and testbench for interfacing and encoding signals from a hexadecimal (4x4) matrix keypad.
 The project includes the main encoder logic, row scanning, and synchronization modules, along with a behavioral testbench and waveform configuration for simulation.